isabella232/siliconsalon.info/_pages/index.md

 ### 7. Building a secure infrastructure ecosystem

 Ultimately, we have to ask who we're missing from our discussions, and how we can bring them in, to improve the cross-discussion of requirements, and ultimately the interoperability of our field.
-We'd like to see more cryptographers and ultimately have more presentations by a variety of people next time we host a Silicon Salon.
+We'd like to see more cryptographers and to have more presentations by a variety of people next time we host a Silicon Salon.

-There were also interesting discussions about whether we can cooperate, trading peer review with each other, for example, to create a more robust ecosystem.
+There were also interesting discussions about whether we can cooperate as a field, trading peer review with each other, for example, to create a more robust ecosystem.

 "What does “ecosystem” mean?
-To me it’s much more than cryptocurrency and web3."
+To me it’s much more than cryptocurrency and Web3."
 {: .notice--info}

 "Please consider User Experience, even if your expertise is far from the user level."